ben-spector-cc/intermediate-react-rtl/project/project-draft-template.md

 <hr>

-### Task #13
+### Task #12

 -
   For the remainder of the test, your task is to do the following.

-  1. Mimic the user clicking on the 'quietcat' image.
+  1. Mimic the user clicking on the `'quietcat'` image.
-  2. Verify that that the image once again switched over to the 'copycat' state.
+  2. Verify that that the image once again switches over to the `'copycat'` state.
-  3. Verify that that the text `'Eventually this will appear'` is rendered in the DOM when the app is set to the 'copycat' state.
+  3. Verify that that the text `'Eventually this will appear'` is rendered in the DOM when the app is set to the `'copycat'` state.

   Remember to include the `async/await` keywords.
 Use `npm test` to check whether your test passes.